frec3044/machine-learning/README.md

-This repository is a template for every student's lake machine learning module.
-This is the seventh module of FREC 3044 Environmental Data Science, intended to use tidyverse skills to perform basic modeling in R.
+This repository is a template for the lake machine learning module.

+## Tutorials

+- `assignment/example-with-tuning.qmd`
+- `assignment/machine-learning-101.qmd`

 ## Assignment

-All work for this assignment is in the `assignment` directory.
-The general rubric you will be graded on is found in the `rubric.md` file.

-## Special files

-Additionally this repository, and all student repositories, includes most of the special files found here:
+- `assignment/assignment-part-1.qmd`
+- `assignment/assignment-part-2.qmd`

 ## Common files

 - `README.md` this file, a general overview of the repository in markdown format.
+- `presentation.html` and `presentation.qmd` are the introduction presentation for the module
 - `lesson.md` a description of the assignment.
 - `rubric.md` the rubric for how the module will be accessed.
 - `.gitignore` Optional file, ignore common file types we don't want to accidentally commit to GitHub.
 Most projects should use this.
 - `*.Rproj` an R-Project file created by RStudio for it's own configuration of the repo files.
 Some people prefer to `.gitignore` this file, it is optional for team repos to ignore or commit their own `<REPO-NAME>.Rproj` file.

+## Special files

+Additionally, this repository, and all student repositories, includes most of the special files found here:

+- `assignment/data/neon_biomass.csv` is data used in the assignment with plot level carbon and environmental data
+- `assignment/data/neon_biomass_new.csv` is data used in the assignment where only the environmental data is provided